ARIA Core Library

 - Various legacy and discontinued MobileRobots devices (including Sony pan/tilt camera, AMPTU, Pioneer 2 arm, PB-9 IR, etc.)

-- Interfaces for some other accessories (robot arms, stereo cameras, speech synthesis and recognition, and more) are provided by separate libraries that can be used along with ARIA.
+- Interfaces for some other accessories (camera video images, robot arms, stereo cameras, speech synthesis and recognition, and more) are provided by separate libraries that can be used along with ARIA.

-ARIA also includes many cross-platform utilities for network sockets, threading tools (threads and mutexes), serial port communications, playing sounds, handling command-line arguments, stored program configuration, robot maps, 2d transforms, conversions to and from GPS datum coordinates, math routines, timekeeping and measurement, and miscellaneous OS functions.
+ARIA also includes many cross-platform utilities for network sockets, threading tools (threads and mutexes), callback functions and functors for decoupled and asynchronous programming, serial port communications, playing sounds, handling command-line arguments, stored program configuration, robot maps, 2d transforms, conversions to and from GPS datum coordinates, math routines, timekeeping and measurement, and miscellaneous OS functions.

 ARIA programs will transparently run on any MobileRobots/ActivMedia robot platform or simulated robot in the MobileSim simulator without any recompilation or reconfiguration.